*Feature image: Berluti, Fall/Winter 2015 by Alessandro Sartori, Musée des Arts Décoratifs, Paris. © Daniel Beres

 HAPPY BIRTHDAY dapperQ!
 Ten years ago this year, dapperQ, one of the world’s most widely read queer style digital magazines, went live on the web.
-On March 8, 20o9, dapperQ.com published our first digital article, “How to Sh oot a Street Style Video.”
-The vid a tad grainy, but were are still going strong a DECADE later in a media landscape that has seen so many LGBTQ platforms shudder their doors.
+On March 8, 2009, dapperQ.com published our first digital article, “How to Shoot a Street Style Video.”
+The vid a tad grainy, but we are still going strong a DECADE later in a media landscape that has seen so many LGBTQ platforms shudder their doors.
 Today, we continue to reach incredible heights thanks to our supportive communities and dedicated readers, and we stand alongside and congratulate two of our major supporters also celebrating 10 years this year: Autostraddle and bklyn boihood.

 Originally dubbed GQ for the “unconventionally masculine,” dapperQ was among the first digital spaces to champion “menswear” for those traditionally under-served by mainstream menswear media and designers, and has since expanded to celebrate the full spectrum of queer style with our sibling project Hi Femme!. dapperQ produces wide-ranging original content and events for which it has received media coverage in The New York Times, HBO, Vanity Fair, NBC News, Vice, Nylon, Refinery29, The Daily Beast, Teen Vogue, The Huffington Post, and The Washington Post, to name a few.
 Our events have been showcased at world renowned cultural institutions, including Brooklyn Museum, the Institute for Contemporary Art/Boston, California Academy of Sciences, The Museum of Fine Arts/Boston, South by Southwest, and The International Center of Photography.